 This Caterpillar is black with dark green stripes, and an orange head.
 The caterpillar has been found feeding on

 The caterpillar grew to a length of about 5 cms.
 It pupates in a cocoon in between joined dead leaves in ground debris

-The adult moth of this species has wings that are brown, with some diagonal dark lines across each forewing, including one from the wingtip to the middle of the inner margin of each forewing.
+The adult moth of this species has wings that are brown, with some diagonal dark lines across each forewing, including one from the wingtip to the middle of the hind margin of each forewing.
 The hindwings darken at the margins.
-The forewings each have a recurved margin at the wingtip, and a sinuous recurve on the inner margin.
+The forewings each have a recurved margin at the wingtip, and a sinuous recurve on the hind margin.
 The wingspan is about 4.5 cms.

 The moths pierce fruit to suck the juice, and this species along with other moths in the genus Calyptra are known as the Vampire moths because they have been observed to pierce the skin of animals such as buffalo, zebu and tapir to suck blood.
 Under experimental conditions, one even pierced human skin and sucked blood.